romain-dartigues/ansible-scaleio/README.md

 - For the sds you can setup different type of storage.

+Important: master is tracking with ScaleIO 2.0 and up, for ScaleIO 1.3x use tag v1.3 of this repository, no further development on the 1.3x version of ScaleIO will be performed.

 ## Installation

 To install ansible-scaleio just clone the repo and see site.yml as a generic playbook.
 If you are using Vagrant you can actually use the Vagrantfile in the appropriate tests folder to launch an environment to play with.